gvwilson/thirdbit/src/fiction/iffy/1/index.md

 and the flickering silver rectangles in his temples made him look like he had stepped out of an adventure sim.

-"Good mornin, *sri*," Big Mrs. Sandhu said, dipping her head slightly.
+"Good mornin, *sri*," Big Mrs. Sandhu said, bowing her head slightly.
 "Is there something we could help you with?"

 "Just some advice, ma'am, if you've any of that for sale?"
-His twanging accent sounded American to Iffy, though the only Americans she had ever met had been market preachers.
+His twanging accent sounded American to Iffy, though the only Americans she had ever heard had been market preachers or villains in sims.

 "Advice is always free here," Little Mrs. Sandhu simpered, wiping her hands on her apron.